JeremiMontornes/inflationinequality/README.md

 - [ ] Finish sections of the working paper that are related to the package
 - [ ] Re-adjust wording of certain terms
+- [ ] correct level 02  "For example, "01" is level 1 and "012" is level 2."
-- [ ] Improve writing and explanation in vignettes
+- [ ] Improve writing and explanation in vignettes (for instance How to implement level=3 for France)

 #### Maintenance